-The following additional requirements are required or recommended for installation of the Gateway:
+The following additional requirements are required or recommended for installation of PC-Duo Gateway:

 - ◆ Windows Installer 2.0 or later Required by the installer.
-If needed, this upgrade is applied automatically when the SETUP.EXE installer image is run. - ◆ Internet Explorer 4.0 or later Required for online help. - ♦ Local Administrator access rights -The Gateway runs as a Windows service on the local machine.
-Therefore, Local Administrator access rights are required for the user who is installing the Gateway on the machine.
+If needed, this upgrade is applied automatically when the SETUP.EXE installer image is run. - Adobe Reader Required for documentation. - ◆ Local Administrator access rights PC-Duo Gateway runs as a Windows service on the local machine.
+Therefore, Local Administrator access rights are required for the user who is installing Gateway on the machine.

-NOTE: These prerequisites are met by the supported platforms, and therefore they are not included in the software distribution packages.
+NOTE: These prerequisites are met by the supported platforms, and therefore they are not included in the PC-Duo software distribution packages.